 Prior to the beginning of each plan year (the 12-month period beginning September 1), employees elect the amount of their salary they will contribute to each of the spending accounts (accounts 1-3 above).
 Throughout the year these amounts are contributed by means of pre-tax payroll deductions.
 As employees incur expenses eligible for reimbursement from the health care FSA or the dependent care FSA, they submit claims to the plan.
 The plan then reimburses the employees for these expenses.
 Since contributions by employees are not considered part of their gross incomes, these contributed monies are not subject to federal, Social Security, and in most cases, state and local income taxes.
 Thus the employees have effectively increased their spendable income.

-It should be noted that careful planning is a must when determining the amount to be contributed to each account.
-Federal law requires that all monies contributed to the spending accounts be spent on expenses incurred during the plan year; otherwise the contributed monies are forfeited.
-This use-it-or-lose-it rule represents the risk the employee takes by participating in the plan.
+Note that federal law requires that all monies contributed to the spending accounts be spent on expenses incurred during the plan year; otherwise the contributed monies are forfeited.